Ndoni-Nkosi/YouTube_API/README.md

 - **Views trend analysis**: An analysis on the historical views patterns in the channel and which genres/categories perform best
 - **Best performing videos**: An analysis on the videos that have the highest number of views
 - **Video upload trend analysis**: An analysis on how many video uploads in the different Big Brother seasons
+- **Duration analysis**: An analysis on whether the duration of the video contributes to total views

 <sub>PowerBI dashboard can be downloaded here</sub><br/>
 <sub>The Python script can be found here</sub><br/>